younesAlgonquin/PHP-and-MySQL/README.md

 # PHP-and-MySQL

-This program creates an database named cst8238.
+This program creates a database named cst8238.

 The database is populated using a form that creates employee accounts in the ‘Employee’ table of the database.
 The form, creates two types of employee account
       (i)ITDeveloper (Designation = ’ITDeveloper’, Admin Code = 111)